zilti/chicken-edn/README.md

 About
 -----
 Written by Daniel Ziltener.
-EDN written by Rick Hickey.
+EDN written by Rich Hickey.
 The EDN specification is available at [https://github.com/edn-format/edn](https://github.com/edn-format/edn).